Sumico/ttp/docs/source/Match Variables/Functions.rst

    * - `item`_
      - returns item at given index on match result
    * - `macro`_
-     - runs match result aginst given macro
+     - runs match result aginst macro function
    * - `to_list`_
-     - transforms result to python list
+     - creates empty list nd appends match result to it
    * - `to_int`_
      - transforms result to integer
    * - `to_str`_